-The Group continued to manage operating expenses cautiously during the year ended 31 March 2022 and its core operating expenses (excluding non-cash write-off, loss on disposal and impairment loss) were further slashed by about 28.0% to approximately HK\$188.3 million (2021: HK\$261.7 million) for the year under review.
+The Group continued to manage operating expenses very cautiously during the year ended 31 March 2023 and its core operating expenses (excluding non-cash write-off, loss on disposal and impairment loss) were axed by about 34.0% to approximately HK\$124.3 million (2022: HK\$188.3 million) for the year under review.

-Rental reduction is always the top priority.
-The Group has proactively restructured most of the existing lease arrangements with landlords for more flexible terms and strove for reasonable rent concessions in light of the ongoing Pandemic.
-Also, the Group regularly reviewed the performance of each retail store and promptly revamped or eliminated any loss-making stores.
-At the same time, the Group cautiously relocated certain shops to less costly locations with appropriate offline sales exposure.
-Lease expenses (including depreciation of right-of-use assets, lease payment for short term leases and contingent rents, COVID-19-Related rent concessions as well as interest on lease liabilities) for the year ended 31 March 2022 were sacked by about 16.9% to about HK\$74.2 million (2021: HK\$89.3 million).
-To maintain competitiveness, the Group adopts an on-going practice of strategically refining its retail portfolio to an optimal scale and combination.
+Rental is one of the key operating expenses of the Group.
+The Group has proactively restructured lease arrangements with landlords for more flexible terms and strove for reasonable rent concessions.
+Also, the Group regularly reviewed the performance on each retail store and promptly revamped or eliminated any loss-making stores.
+At the same time, the Group cautiously relocated certain offline shops to less costly locations with appropriate sales exposure.
+Lease expenses (including depreciation of right-of-use assets, lease payment for short term leases and contingent rents, COVID-19-Related rent concessions as well as interest on lease liabilities) for the year ended 31 March 2023 were slashed by about 42.2% to about HK\$42.9 million (2022: HK\$74.2 million).
+To maintain competitive, the Group adopts an on-going practice of strategically relocating, consolidating and converting its retail portfolio.

-Resulting from the downsizing of the Group's retail network and a series of cost-cut measures, the total number of staff was further reduced to 190 (2021: 262) at the end of the reporting period.
-The staff cost was shed by about 27.3% to approximately HK\$61.5 million (2021: HK\$84.6 million) during the year under review.
-The above two major expenditures have already accounted for about 72.1% (2021: 66.5%) of the Group's core operating expenses.
+Resulting from a streamlined retail network and strict cost-cut measures, the staff cost was shed by about 27.0% to approximately HK\$44.9 million (2022: HK\$61.5 million) during the year under review.
+The total number of staff reduced to 183 at the end of the reporting period (2022: 190).
+The above two major expenditures have already accounted for about 70.6% (2022: 72.1%) of the Group's core operating expenses.

-Depreciation of property, plant and equipment reduced to approximately HK\$7.6 million (2021: HK\$14.3 million) for the year under review.
-The Group's finance costs for the year ended 31 March 2022 mostly consisted of the interest on lease liabilities of about HK\$2.8 million (2021: HK\$9.3 million).
+Depreciation of property, plant and equipment reduced to approximately HK\$3.6 million (2022: HK\$7.6 million) for the year under review.
+The Group's finance costs for the year ended 31 March 2023 mostly consisted of the interest on lease liabilities of about HK\$1.0 million (2022: HK\$2.8 million).
 Efforts to control costs in other areas are also in place.
-Regular review on work procedures is essential to enhance efficiency and in turn, to save costs.
+Regular review on work procedures is essential to enhance efficiency and in turn, to manage costs effectively.